-The financial instruments of the BIA consist of cash on deposit with the Corporation of the City of Ottawa, accounts receivable, and accounts payable and accrued liabilities.
-Unless otherwise noted, it is management's opinion that the BIA is not exposed to significant interest, currency, market, other pricing, liquidity or credit risks arising from these financial instruments.
+The financial instruments of the BIA consist of cash and cash equivalents, accounts payable and accrued liabilities and cash on deposit with the Corporation of the City of Ottawa.
+Unless otherwise noted, it is management's opinion that the BIA is not exposed to significant interest rate, currency, market, other pricing, liquidity or credit risks arising from these financial instruments.